Crowdfunding Intermediaries – Funding Portals vs. Broker-Dealers

 - An example of this is Republic, who take pride in their additional screening and deal curation, such as their requirement for a business to have a positive social impact.

 - Theoretically, some funding portals could self-impose even more strict requirements than those that are required for broker-dealers.

 - Funding portals will have a wider variety of offerings, including more non-traditional startup offerings.
 This leaves the decision of whether a certain business is a good financial investment up to the individual and not up to the platform.

-- Websites such as WeFunder and StartEngine (which is now a broker-dealer, FYI) don’t do deal curation like other sites, such as Seedinvest and Republic.
+- Websites such as WeFunder and StartEngine (which is a broker-dealer) don’t do deal curation like other sites, such as Seedinvest (acquired by StartEngine in 2022) and Republic.
 This means that they do all the anti-fraud and compliance checks on a business, but don’t assess whether the offering is a good investment opportunity.

 - Thus, investors on websites that don’t do deal curation will have to sort through more of the “noise” and determine which opportunities may make good investments.
 But this means that there could also be more diamonds hidden in the rough and that other investors may overlook.

 - This also removes the selection bias of the platform – which may or may not result in improved investment returns – and leaves those investment decisions up to the investors.